 “It’s nice to be involved with a project like this,” said Silva, who started his new assignment in early March.
 “More than anything, I’ll be gaining experience in how a larger yard works to produce a huge-scale ship in a short amount of time.”

-Though the Rainier yard is much smaller than the NASSCO facility, Silva said he expects to learn construction techniques that he can bring back to Foss.
+Though the Rainier yard is much smaller than the NASSCO facility where the LNG ships are being built, Silva said he expects to learn construction techniques that he can bring back to Foss.
 “Steel is steel,” he said.
 “I’m going to soak things up like a sponge.”

 Coincidentally, Silva is a native of San Diego.
 He moved to the Northwest with his future wife in 1990.
 He got a job as a laborer at the Rainier Yard in 1998, became a welder/fitter and then began a series of promotions to lead man, foreman, superintendent, and then to production manager last year.
 He is 44.